wpfleger96/Calculator/README.md

     ```
     There are some more notes on implementing math functions in another
     section below. **You need to have this part committed to your git repository
-    before 2014-03-31 @ 11:55 PM** The grader will deduct 5 points if your
+    before 2014-11-04 @ 11:55 PM** The grader will deduct 5 points if your
     Git log does not reflect this upon submission.

- 2. (2014-03-31-MON) (10 points) Implement a recursive implementation of the <code>Math</code>
+ 2. (2014-11-04-TUE) (10 points) Implement a recursive implementation of the <code>Math</code>
     interface in the <code>RecursiveMath</code> class. the implementations for
     **all** the methods in this class are to be recursive.
 You are not required
     to use accumulator recursion, however, doing so will make the transition
     from iteration to recursion a lot easier, especially for the math methods
     we haven't explicitly covered in class.
 There are some more notes on
     implementing math functions in another section below. **You need to have
-    this part committed to your git repository before 2014-03-31 @ 11:55 PM**
+    this part committed to your git repository before 2014-11-04 @ 11:55 PM**
     The grader will deduct 5 points if your Git log does not reflect this upon
     submission.

- 3. (2014-04-07-MON) (20 points) Design your calculator's GUI interface.
+ 3. (2014-11-11-TUE) (20 points) Design your calculator's GUI interface.
 You can use
-    a mock-up tool such as [](http://creately.com/Online-UI-Mockups-and-Wireframes)
+    a mock-up tool such as [Creately](http://creately.com/Online-UI-Mockups-and-Wireframes)
     or [Pencil](http://pencil.evolus.vn/) (or similar) to make this
     easier.
 Your GUI should allow users to take advantage of all of the
     operators defined in the <code>Math</code> interface.
 You mockup and final
-    program need to contain the following elements: Text field for the mathematical
+    program need to contain the following elements:

-    expressions and the computed numbers; A button to switch between using "iteration"
+     * Text field for the mathematical expressions and the computed numbers;
-    and "recursion";
+     * A button to switch between using "iteration" and "recursion," updating the UI appropriately;
-    the ability to toggle individual bits on and off, updating the UI appropriately.
+     * The ability to toggle individual bits on and off, updating the UI appropriately.

     Your GUI must make use of some of the styling facilities available in JavaFX.
     You will include your mockups in the <code>MOCKUP.md</code> file. **You need to
-    have this part committed to your git repository before 2014-04-07 @ 11:55 PM**
+    have this part committed to your git repository before 2014-11-11 @ 11:55 PM**
     The grader will deduct 5 points if your Git log does not reflect this upon
     submission.

- 4. (2014-04-14) (50 points) Implement a GUI interface for your calculator app
+ 4. (2014-11-18-TUE) (50 points) Implement a GUI interface for your calculator app
     using JavaFX.
     Your GUI must include the elements you described in your mockups.
     The skeleton code is already setup for a basic JavaFX FXML application.
     I reccommend styling your app using CSS.
     **You need to
-    have this part committed to your git repository before 2014-04-14 @ 11:55 PM**
+    have this part committed to your git repository before 2014-11-18 @ 11:55 PM**
     The grader will deduct 5 points if your git log does not reflect this upon
     submission.

  5. (10 points) Ensure that your code is properly documented using inline comments as
     necessary.
 In general, you should describe in regular terms what it is the
     code that you are writing is doing.
 A small example of such comments can be
-    seen in the <code>createAndShowGUI</code> method in the <code>Calculator</code>
+    <code>Calculator</code> class.
+Please note that you do not need to write
-    class.
-Please note that you do not need to write JavaDoc comments for the
+    JavaDoc comments for the methods that implement methods in the
-    methods that implement methods in the <code>Math</code> interface as they
+    <code>Math</code> interface as they will inherit the comments from the
-    will inherit the comments from the interface.
+    interface.
 However, if you create any new
     methods or classes then they will need to be properly documented using
     JavaDoc comments and tags.
 We will be using <code>sbt doc</code> in order to
     check that you've properly written JavaDoc comments for all of your methods.